-I talked to a woman yesterday who has a full time job and is struggling to pay her bills.
+I talked to a woman recently who has a full time job and is struggling to pay her bills.
 Her ex has not paid child support (which was court ordered) for over a year, and she is spending money on attorneys to get the money, meanwhile eating into what she might eventually collect through a judge’s ruling.
 And, she knows her ex’s salary.
 In other words, it’s not that he can’t afford to pay it, he just knows he can get away with NOT paying it, because he is banking on the fact that she will give up because of the legal bills.

 An unfair divorce can cause frustration that at times is almost unbearable, leading to anger, bitterness and unhappiness.
 So, do you become the bitter, angry ex who tells everyone how unfair divorce is?
 How your ex just got a brand new Cadillac and Bears season tickets, and you are working three jobs and still can’t pay all your bills?
 Or, (for the person paying the child support) that your ex is sitting on her butt not working and living off of you?

-Remember that the people you are venting to, their situation might be way worse, only they have the sense to shut the f*** up and keep their financial life private.
-One more thing, they DO care about you, they just don’t want to hear ever detail of your divorce and how much you hate your ex.
+Remember that the people you are venting to might have a worse situation than you do.
+Maybe you saying “I have no money” might be more money than they have.
+Remember that your friends and family DO care about you, they just don’t want to hear ever detail of your divorce and how much you hate your ex.

 Are you going to go to court over $50 bucks a month?
 Ask yourself if what you are pissed about will really make a difference in your life.

 If your ex is cheating you out of what you were awarded in court, he/she is very aware of that.
 Deep down, they have to look at themselves in the mirror and think, “I am paying less to my children than I agreed to in front of the judge.
 I then bullied my ex-wife into not taking action.
 I am a piece of shit.”
 Try living with that.
 Guess what?
 You don’t have to, but your ex does.
 On the flip side, if someone is dependent on the child support to live, decides not to get a job and contribute, but rather to take advantage of their ex, then shame on him/her.
 They also know they are a shit.

 The time you are spending dwelling on the fact that you got screwed could be spent so much more productively by looking for more opportunities to increase your own income.
 This way, your unfair divorce won’t seem so bad.
 Wouldn’t it be nice if someday your child support check made no difference in covering your monthly expenses? i.e. you didn’t even need it??
 Or, if the child support check you had to give your ex didn’t really make a difference?
 Keep persevering and that will become more and more of a reality.

-Again, un unfair divorce can be maddeningly frustrating.
+An unfair divorce can be maddeningly frustrating.
 Everyone (both men and women) has been there.
 And, feeling cheated, either by your ex or by a court’s decision is very difficult.
 It burns inside you.
 It feels unjust and cruel.

 I am not comparing murder to child support, but think about this.
 Can you even imagine how Ron Goldman’s family felt after the O.J. trial?
 It’s hard to even fathom injustice like that.
 I’m not sure I could handle my loved one getting murdered and then having the killer found not guilty.
 But the Goldman’s survived.
 And they fought.
 And they won in the end.
 It took years and years but it happened.

 In an unfair divorce, you might never see justice, and you might always feel like you got screwed.
-But, the key to happiness is letting it go, focusing on all the other wonderful aspects of your life, and controlling what you can-how you live your life, your professional life, who you spend time with, how you raise your kids, and things you choose to do to be happy.
+But, the key to happiness is letting it go, focusing on all the other wonderful aspects of your life, and controlling what you can: how you live your life, your professional life, who you spend time with, how you raise your kids, and things you choose to do to be happy.

 I’m not saying you shouldn’t fight an unfair divorce, but rather that you need to weigh your options carefully.
 If you’re not leaving too much money on the table, it might be better to let it go.
 That said, the right choice might be to take legal action and keep trying.
 Only you can decide what is right, and sometimes it seems like there are no good options.
 But, eventually, the answers will come to you.
 Just be SMART, not emotional.
-ANGER COSTS MONEY.